-Although the global Covid-19 pandemic impacted the world politically, socially and financially prior to the financial year end, the UK lockdown on 23 March 2020, subsequent Covid-19 legislation and pandemic containment action continues to have far reaching implications on the organisation in every aspect of its operation.
+Although the global Covid-19 pandemic impacted the world politically, socially and financially prior to the financial year end, the UK lockdown on 23 March 2020 continues to have far reaching implications on the organisation in every aspect of its operation.
 Throughout the Statement of Accounts and the Narrative Report reference has been made to the evolving impact.
-The post balance sheet impact of the pandemic is recognised as an adjusting event, as the key events took place prior to 31 March 2020.
-However, at the time of publication, it is not possible to fully quantify the impact of the crisis; where possible associated adjustments have been made to the draft Financial Statements first published at the end of May 2020, as the accounting impact has become clearer.
+However, at the time of publication of these draft statements it is not possible to quantify the full impact of the crisis and to make associated adjustments to the Financial Statements.
+The organisation will continue to monitor the situation, liaise with its professional advisors and make adjustments where appropriate.